Hiram Good: Early life

 Good was born in 1836 in Pennsylvania, the second child and only son of four children born to Henry and Mary Good.
-In 1849, the Good family moved to Dayton City, Montgomery County, Ohio.
+In 1849, the Good family moved to Dayton, Ohio.
 Good’s first job at age 15 in the 1850 census was clerk for his father who was a hotel keeper.
 Sometime in 1854, when Good was 18 years old he left for California.
 He ended up homesteading in Lower Deer Creek (today’s Vina) in Tehama County, California.
 Good’s Proof of Claim was filed in the Marysville office on February 4, 1857.

 California Indian Wars

 Indian problems escalated in 1857, threatening to usurp Good’s homesteading plans and chosen livelihood.
 By 1857, the first wave of Native American refugees who left the ailing reservations took sanctuary in the eastern foothill country of Tehama County.
 These Native Americans became known as the “Mill Creeks,” a locational name for the group whose hideaways were largely along the Mill Creek drainage.
 Presumably Good’s earliest encounter with Mill Creeks was recalled by Dan Delaney who wrote: “In 1857 there existed a band of savage Indians in the neighborhood of Good’s ranch in Tehama county, who were making frequent raids upon the section.
 Finding a number of them one day engaged in stealing his corn and having no weapons, he charged upon them with stones and put them to flight.”
 In the winter of 1857, Robert Anderson added that “because the Indian raids became numerous and caused much uneasiness among the settlers, he and Good led a party of fifteen men.
 And that “Good was elected Lieutenant”.
 By late August 1864, the California Genocide escalated as massacres took place in Shasta County, California, such that, “The whole number of surviving Yanas of pure and mixed blood was not far from fifty”.